nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

     Maps to plugin_dirs in [DEFAULT] section

-The following parameter is mapped to value in the /usr/share/openstack-dashboard/openstack_dashboard/local/local_settings.py on controller
+The following parameter is mapped to value in the /usr/share/openstack-dashboard/openstack_dashboard/local/local_settings.py on the Controller:

 ::